This is our Essential Guide to Surfing Portugal. Keep reading for everything you need to know about planning a surf trip to this popular destination.

 SurfnPaddle in Lisbon offers lessons as well as rentals at affordable rates – for €15 you can rent a surfboard for an hour.
 In the north, Surfing Porto offers surf board and wet suit hire from just €25 an hour.
 While down south, the Lagos Surf Centre provides body boards and fins from just €10 an hour.

 For Awayco members you’ll find plenty of suppliers located in the popular surfing areas.
 You can check for your nearest Awayco supplier here.

-Geared towards individuals, surfers and families alike, there’s plenty of good options for accommodation in Portugal.
+Geared towards individuals, surfers, and families alike, there’s plenty of good surf camps in Portugal.
 Come in the summer months and you can expect to pay a premium, so book in advance to bag a bargain.

 Another great value property is Residencial Aviz, within waving distance of Peniche’s coastline.
 Rooms are simple with shared bathrooms, but for €34, you can’t really complain.

 Dedicated to surfers with style, Ola Onda Guesthouse is the perfect spot for those visiting the Ericeria region.
-Starting from €80 a night, it provides an upgrade to a tiresome hostel, offering all the comforts you could need.
+Starting from €80 a night, it provides an upgrade to a tiresome hostel, offering all the comforts you could need when surfing Portugal.

 Meanwhile, a homage to all that is great about eco-living and surfing, the Bukubaki Eco Surf Lodge in Peniche is a snip at €100 a night.
 Just be sure to book in advance, as this modern resort sells out quickly.